mribrgr/StuRa-Mitgliederdatenbank/docs/_sources/code/importscripts.rst.txt

 Importscripts
 -------------

-You can use the following script/scripts to import some date in your *db.sqlite3* Tese script/scripts are used in the funktional tests.
+You can use the following script/scripts to import some data in your *db.sqlite3* Tese script/scripts are used in the functional tests.

 How to use:
 ~~~~~~~~~~~